 It is easy to look at these bright, successful young people and assume that there are sufficient financial resources to help them to continue to progress in their studies and indeed in their lives without our programs.
 One of our biggest funding challenges is that our students look " too good", their pride , high personal standards and great attitude make them look " too successful" belying the fact the underlying truth that success or failure hangs by a thread.

 Please join with us to help these aspirig young people to continue to move foward in their studies.
 Your continued financial support provides so many things to our students, which, when combined , creates a unique pathway to success.

-As always , we are deeply grateful to you, our generous donors for your wonderful support.
+Wen are deeply grateful to you for your continued support.

 Barbara & Mark Rosasco